vasilakisfil/vasilakisfil.social/source/blog/posts/2020/05-09-rust-diesel-jsonb/body.html.md

 db itself), we could use the [AsChangeset](http://docs.diesel.rs/diesel/query_builder/derive.AsChangeset.html) trait that would enable us to make all fields optional and when updating the struct, diesel will update only the ones that are Some.
-It's a quite handy pattern if you want to build up something quick.
+It's a quite handy pattern if you want to build up something quickly.

 But as I said, that is problematic because: